Srkuleo/fitness_app/README.md

 #### Priority

 - _Finish refactoring workout card.
-Change prop names in workout card component, finish setting UI and add animation when trasitioning from one workout to another._
+Finish setting UI._
 - _Add alert before deleting w/o and disable edit button if there is no w/os rendered.
 Also add alert message before closing add or change form._
 - _Make start button a link component that leads to new page with workout details._
 - _Work around setting planetscale db and prisma schema._